ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * `prepare_inits`: the sequence of `PrepareInit` messages constructed in the previous step.

-Finally, the Leader sends a PUT request to `{helper}/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}`.
-The payload is set to `AggregationJobInitReq` and the media type is set to "application/dap-aggregation-job-init-req".
+Finally, the Leader sends an HTTP PUT request to `{helper}/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}` with a media type of "application/dap-aggregation-job-init-req" and a body containing the `AggregationJobInitReq`.

 The Leader MUST authenticate its requests to the Helper using a scheme that meets the requirements in {{request-authentication}}.

-The Helper's response will be an `AggregationJobResp` message (see
+The Helper responds with HTTP status 201 Created with a body containing an `AggregationJobResp` (see {{aggregation-helper-init}}).
+If the `status` field is `finished`, the Leader proceeds onward.
+Otherwise, if the `status` field is `processing`, the Leader polls the aggregation job by sending GET requests to the URI indicated in the Location header field, until the `status` is `finished`.
+The Helper's response when processing SHOULD include a Retry-After header to suggest a polling interval to the Leader.

-{{aggregation-helper-init}}.
-The response's `prepare_resps` must include exactly the same report IDs in the same order as the Leader's `AggregationJobInitReq`.
+The `AggregationJobResp.prepare_resps` field must include exactly the same report IDs in the same order as the Leader's `AggregationJobInitReq`.
 Otherwise, the Leader MUST abort the aggregation job.

 Otherwise, the Leader proceeds as follows with each report: